 For general advice read it all

-Although pets of any age can carry them, they are a health a problem primarily in young dogs, dogs whose life style increases their risk of exposure, dogs living in sub-standard conditions and dogs with other health issues.
+Although pets of any age and any lifestyle can carry them, intestinal parasites are a health a problem primarily in young dogs, dogs whose life style increases their risk of exposure, dogs living in sub-standard conditions and dogs with other health issues.

 Dogs and their parasites have had millions of years to evolve together.
 During that time, they have, begrudgingly, learned to tolerate each other.
 There are a large number of these worms and assorted freeloaders; below, I list them - roughly in the order with which I run into them in practice.